 Elements of the clutch release drive mechanism: 1 — clutch release bearing; 2 — clutch release fork; 3 — clutch release shaft

-The clutch release fork is bolted to the shaft.
+The clutch release fork is secured to the shaft with a bolt.

 A clutch release bearing is installed between the clutch release fork and the diaphragm spring petals.